husseinaluie/FlowSieve/README.md

  * only needs to be done once (unless you call `make hardclean`)
 2. Call `make interpolator.x`

+### System File

+The `Systems` directory contains a few sample system files.
+To prepare a system file for your machine, there are a few steps.
+1. Copy the most appropraite system file from `Systems` to `system.mk` into the main directory.
+2. Compilers: Indicate your chosen compilers (CXX for C++ and MPICXX for C++ with openmpi)
+3. Links: these may need to change depending on your compiler (e.g. `-fopenmp` to `-qopenmp` for intel compilers)
+4. EXTRA_OPT_FLAGS: this is for other optimizations that you may not want on by default.
+For example, `-ip -ipo` for intel compilers.
+5. Depending on how your libraries are set up, you may need to add various library and include directories to `LIB_DIRS` and `INC_DIRS`

 ---

 ## Command-line Arguments